 Dr. Tschumperlin's lab studies how cells sense, respond to and shape the mechanical environment of the lung, with the goal of developing new ways to prevent or treat diseases such as pulmonary fibrosis, chronic obstructive pulmonary disease and asthma.
 Above: A lung organoid formed from human bronchial epithelium, fibroblasts and endothelium.

-The Tissue Repair and Mechanobiology laboratory of Daniel J. Tschumperlin, Ph.D., at Mayo Clinic in Rochester, Minn., investigates diseases of the respiratory system, with a focus on the cellular and molecular mechanisms of lung repair, remodeling and fibrosis.
+The Tissue Repair and Mechanobiology Laboratory of Daniel J. Tschumperlin, Ph.D., at Mayo Clinic in Rochester, Minnesota, investigates diseases of the respiratory system with a focus on the cellular and molecular mechanisms of lung repair, remodeling and fibrosis.
 These processes are central to a variety of lung disorders, including pulmonary fibrosis, chronic obstructive pulmonary disease and asthma.

-By understanding how cells of the lung sense, respond to and shape the mechanical environment of the lung in health and disease, the lab is working toward developing new approaches to prevent or reverse aberrant remodeling and lung dysfunction.
+By understanding how cells of the lung sense, respond to and shape the mechanical environment of the lung in health and disease, Dr. Tschumperlin's research team is working toward developing new approaches to prevent or reverse aberrant remodeling and lung dysfunction.